danielkfeinberg/lolo-rock/letras.md

 # Lolo Rocks (a haiku)

 Her name is Lolo

-and she ahlikes to play rock,
+and she ahlikes to play rock

 got a dirty sock!!